TLS Courses

 LA 962a Intellectual Property - 3 Hours

 This course examines patents, copyrights, trademarks and trade dress, and trade secrets.
 In particular, this course analyzes what is required to obtain each type of intellectual property (IP) right, what is required to infringe each type of IP right, what defenses are available to accused infringers of each type of IP right, and what remedies for infringement are available to IP rights holders.
+LA 962a cannot be taken by students who have earned credit for LA 962d.
 Delivery Mode: Traditional Juris Doctor.

 LA 962d Intellectual Property - 1 Hour

 This course examines patents, copyrights, trademarks, trade secrets, and other intellectual property rights.
 The course analyzes the rights and remedies associated with each type of intellectual property that it covers, as well as the relationships between different types of intellectual property.
+LA 962d cannot be taken by students who have earned credit for LA 962a.
 Delivery Mode: Traditional Juris Doctor.

 LA 970 Independent Study/Guided Research - 1-6 Hours

-This course offers individualized research on an approved topic under the supervision of a law professor.
-The Registrar must approve any independent study.
+Students initiate individualized research on an approved topic under the supervision of a law professor.
 Delivery Mode: Traditional Juris Doctor.

 LA 982a Law and Literature: Revenge, Justice, and Mercy - 1 Hour